 Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered non-invasive stool-based colorectal cancer screening test returns a positive result.
-What you must pay when you get these services

 There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
 If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam.